Cooking With Kids

 When you’ve chosen a recipe, think about which steps your child can do independently.
 For instance, kids who can read can call out the ingredients from the recipe card while you put them out on the counter.
 A younger child can help you pour ingredients into a bowl.
 An older child might be able to measure out ingredients and add them unassisted.

 Doing some prep work in advance, such as rinsing the berries for muffins, will make the process move more swiftly.
 If there’s a lull in the action, you might consider giving your child a well-deserved break.
 Then you can call him or her back in when there’s another kid-friendly task to do, or when it’s time to taste what you made.

 Children need supervision when they’re in the kitchen.
 Preschoolers must learn not to touch whirring electric beaters, hot pans, and stovetops.

 Here are some safety tips:

-- Give frequent reminders about what’s OK to touch and which items can hurt them.
+- Give frequent reminders about what’s OK to touch and what could hurt them.

 - Talk about which kitchen tasks are for grown-ups and which are for kids.

-- Establish kitchen rules, such as washing hands and not touching stove knobs or knives.
+- Set kitchen rules, such as washing hands and not touching stove knobs or knives.

 Even older kids will need safety reminders, especially if they’re working with appliances and knives, or at the stove.